corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 That means if you depend on proper control over time, such as managing leap seconds or cross-platform support, you're better off using an external crate.
 For an overview, see this great survey in the Rust forum, titled: ['The state of time in Rust: leaps and bounds'](https://users.rust-lang.org/t/the-state-of-time-in-rust-leaps-and-bounds/107620).

-I suggest to look into [`chrono`](https://github.com/chronotope/chrono) or [`time`](https://github.com/time-rs/time).
+I suggest looking into [`chrono`](https://github.com/chronotope/chrono) or [`time`](https://github.com/time-rs/time).

 ## Summary

 As you can see, it's really not a lot.
 Given that Rust 1.0 was released over a decade ago, the standard library stood the test of time.
 Apart from the mentioned issues, the Rust standard library is very well designed and thoroughly documented.
-There are also very few deprecations, which is a testament for the good overall structure and foresight.
+There are also very few deprecations, which is a testament to the good overall structure and foresight.